merdely/system-setup/roles/unix_system/README.md

 None

+## Host Variables

+To set an FQDN for the system, define a host variable for the system "fqdn=system.domain.name" This can be set in the inventory or inventory host_vars.
+To set it in the inventory:
+    [group]
+    system fqdn=system.domain.name

 ## Role Variables

 A custom CA certificate file can be downloaded if defined like in one of the examples below